koba-e964/creo/README.md

 # creo

-`creo` helps you do pretty much anything about creating problems, especially on AtCoder, such as testing, generating, validating.
+`creo` helps you do pretty much anything about creating problems, especially on AtCoder, such as testing, generating and validating. `creo` achieves them with interoperability.

+## Overview
+A `creo` project manages a collection of files needed to prepare for a **single problem**. `creo` provides a functionality to manage it.

+What `creo` can do:
+- test/validate/generate automatically
+- interoperate with coworkers who do not use `creo`
+  - Shell scripts that automatically run tasks (e.g. validation, generation) will be provided
+  - Other than `creo.toml`, no `creo`-specific files will be created in project directories
+- test/validate/generate better than provided scripts
+  - Results are cached in temporary directories

+Limitations are:
+- `creo` does not support testing multiple problems in a problemset.
+If you want to do this, you need to do it manually (e.g. running `creo` in each subdirectory.)

 ## Directory structure
 `creo` expects the following directory structure for each project.

 ```
+- creo.toml (configuration file)
 - etc/
+  |- etc/score.txt
   |- etc/val-xxxx.cpp
   |- etc/gen-xxxx.cpp
   |- etc/output_checker.cpp